thanu-9/Integer-Palindrome/README.md

 ## Highlights
 * Works well and returns the correct output.
-* Godd use of stringbulider function
+* Good use of stringbulider function
 * Better code efficiency

 ## Imrovements